million12/docker-typo3-flow-neos-abstract/README.md

 ## How does it work

-You create new Docker image based on this one (place `FROM million12/typo3-neos-abstract:latest` in your Dockerfile).
-During *build process* of your image, TYPO3 Neos will be pre-installed via composer install and embedded inside the image.
-Using ENV variables (listed below) you can customise that pre-install phase: provide custom distribution (e.g. from GitHub repo) or select different version of TYPO3 Neos.
+You start with creating new Docker image based on **million12/typo3-neos-abstract**, using `FROM million12/typo3-neos-abstract:latest` in your Dockerfile.
+During *build process* of your image, TYPO3 Neos will be pre-installed via composer install and embedded inside the image as a tar achive.
+Using ENV variables (listed below) you can customise pre-install process: provide custom distribution (e.g. from GitHub repo) or specify different version of TYPO3 Neos.
 See [pre-install-typo3-neos.sh](container-files/build-typo3-neos/pre-install-typo3-neos.sh) for details.

-Next, when the container is launched, it will do all necessary steps to make Neos up & running.
-Script [configure-typo3-neos.sh](container-files/build-typo3-neos/configure-typo3-neos.sh) will set up Nginx vhost config, supply Settings.yaml with database credentials (using linked DB container), and - if it's empty database - do doctrine migration, set admin user and import initial site package.
+When the container is launched from your freshly created image, it will do all necessary steps to make Neos up & running.
+Script [configure-typo3-neos.sh](container-files/build-typo3-neos/configure-typo3-neos.sh) will set up Nginx vhost config, supply Settings.yaml with database credentials (using linked DB container), and - if it's an empty database - do doctrine migration, set admin user and import specified site package.
 You can fully customise all details via ENV variables.

 ## Customise your image

 ### Dockerfile